bsp73/orie-4741-project/README.md

-# Project Name: Playlist Creator
-# Akshay Yadava (aay29), Ben Polson (bsp73)
-# Project Idea: Our goal of this project is to
-# generate a playlist of songs for a user given
-# their input preferences relative to different
-# audio metrics.
+# Spotify Song Selector
+### Ben Polson, with some help from Akshay Yadava
+The goal of this project is to generate a catered song playlist based on a user's preferences using data from the Spotify API.
+All other information is detailed in the Final Report.
+This project is ongoing and the Final Report is up to date on current progress.